oasisprotocol/old-docs/src/operators/joining-the-testnet.md

 If this command fails, you'll receive a non-zero exit code and there's a high likelihood that you are not connected to the network.
-However, if it does work properly it should respond with output like:
+However, if it does work properly it should respond with output like the following but with potentially many more values:

 ```
 2317a8eef10e470434411aebac8f1a8c0f1c6a0d35ff53921f8bc70588bb66b2
 8e3873f84f7f2250eb456dc598dc56b812f561137fe41c383128e6c14e0e2e74
 cf3b004bd98f3e1eab92e97c5fa6cbe4d42a00133c515a2440fefaca514a48ff
+aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa
+ffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffff
 ```

 Once you get to a node that's connected you can move on to the next section as